A new twist on the Majorana surface code: Bosonic and fermionic defects for fault-tolerant quantum computation: Fault-Tolerant Computation With Twists

-$B_{2,da}$ transforms logical Majoranas as: $B_{2,da} \Upsilon_a B_{2,da}^\dagger = \eta_{ac}\Upsilon_d$ and $B_{2,da}\Upsilon_d B_{2,da}^\dagger = -\eta_{ac}\Upsilon_a$.
-The operator we wish to measure, $i\Upsilon_a\Upsilon_b$, is thus mapped to $\eta_{ac}i\Upsilon_d\Upsilon_b$ through the above measurement.
-Hence we must now measure the operator $i\Upsilon_d\Upsilon_b$, another blue plaquette operator fused from the corresponding blue boundaries.
-We denote the outcome by $\eta_{db}$.
-The desired measurement outcome of $i\Upsilon_a\Upsilon_b$ is thus $\eta_{ac}\eta_{db}$.
-After these measurements, $-\eta_{ac}\eta_{db}\Upsilon_a\Upsilon_b\Upsilon_c\Upsilon_d$ is a stabilizer of the resulting state of the full system.
-Finally, we measure $i\Upsilon_c\Upsilon_d$ destructively (i.e., via its constituents~\cite{Bravyi_Kitaev_Fermionic_QC2002}) to decouple the ancilla patch: we measure all blue bond operators of the patch, yielding the eigenvalue of $i\Upsilon_c\Upsilon_d\prod_{p\in B} \mathcal{O}_p$ with the blue stabilizers $\mathcal{O}_{p \in B}$ of the patch.
-We then measure these $\mathcal{O}_{p \in B}$ (or use previous syndrome measurement outcomes) and thereby infer the outcome $\eta_{cd}$ for $i\Upsilon_c\Upsilon_d$.
-This yields a $+1$ eigenstate of $\eta_{cd}\eta_{ac}\eta_{db}i\Upsilon_a\Upsilon_b$.
-If $\eta_{cd}= -1$, this state is not the one corresponding to the obtained $i\Upsilon_a\Upsilon_b$ outcome $\eta_{ac}\eta_{db}$.
+$B_{2,ba}$ transforms logical Majoranas as: $B_{2,ba} \Upsilon_a B_{2,ba}^\dagger = \eta_{a}\tilde{\Upsilon}_b$ and $B_{2,ba}\tilde{\Upsilon}_b B_{2,ba}^\dagger = -\eta_{a}\Upsilon_a$.
+The operator we wish to measure, $i\Upsilon_a\Upsilon_b$, is thus mapped to $\eta_{a}i\tilde{\Upsilon}_b\Upsilon_b$ through the above measurement.
+Hence we must now measure the operator $i\tilde{\Upsilon}_b\Upsilon_b$, another blue plaquette operator fused from the corresponding blue boundaries.
+We denote the outcome by $\eta_{b}$.
+The desired measurement outcome of $i\Upsilon_a\Upsilon_b$ is thus $\eta_{a}\eta_{b}$.
+After these measurements, $-\eta_{a}\eta_{b}\Upsilon_a\Upsilon_b\tilde{\Upsilon}_a\tilde{\Upsilon}_b$ is a stabilizer of the resulting state of the full system.
+Finally, we measure $i\tilde{\Upsilon}_a\tilde{\Upsilon}_b$ destructively (i.e., via its constituents~\cite{Bravyi_Kitaev_Fermionic_QC2002}) to decouple the ancilla patch: we measure all blue bond operators of the patch, yielding the eigenvalue of $i\tilde{\Upsilon}_a\tilde{\Upsilon}_b\prod_{p\in B} \mathcal{O}_p$ with the blue stabilizers $\mathcal{O}_{p \in B}$ of the patch.
+We then measure these $\mathcal{O}_{p \in B}$ (or use previous syndrome measurement outcomes) and thereby infer the outcome $\tilde{\eta}_{ab}$ for $i\tilde{\Upsilon}_a\tilde{\Upsilon}_b$.
+This yields a $+1$ eigenstate of $\tilde{\eta}_{ab}\eta_{a}\eta_{b}i\Upsilon_a\Upsilon_b$.
+If $\tilde{\eta}_{ab}= -1$, this state is not the one corresponding to the obtained $i\Upsilon_a\Upsilon_b$ outcome $\eta_{a}\eta_{b}$.
 But this error can simply be classically tracked, and subsequent computations can be updated.

 We can generalize this procedure to cases in which $\Upsilon_a$ and $\Upsilon_b$ have larger weights, and are hosted along boundaries of different colors.
 We outline the more involved setups required in Appendix~\ref{app:Lattice_Surg}.
-In Section~\ref{sec:Low_Over_Ferm_QC}, we compare the resource overheads for this method with other approaches and show that the use of ancilla logical MZMs generically results in a decrease in the Majorana overhead associated with measurement.

-The bosonic information in the twists is again preserved by these lattice surgery procedures, since bosonic logical operators (such as $\bar{Z}$ and $\bar{X}$ of Figure~\ref{fig:Bilinear_mmt}) can be deformed away from all of the lattice surgery measurements.
+The bosonic information in the twists is again preserved by these lattice surgery procedures, since bosonic logical operators (such as $\bar{Z}_B$ and $\bar{X}_B$ of Figure~\ref{fig:Bilinear_mmt}) can be deformed away from all of the lattice surgery measurements.

 We need not move twists to a distant boundary if they are deep within the code bulk.
 Instead, we can create a hole within the lattice by ceasing the stabilizer measurements within and altering the stabilizers along the boundary to ensure that it has a single color.
 We then introduce the MSC patch with the ancilla logical MZMs into this hole and proceed as above.
 Afterwards we fill in the hole by measuring the original plaquette operators.
 Such a hole may add an extra logical qubit, but if so, filling in the hole simply discards the qubit again.
 While the introduction of the hole will affect the weights of certain logical operators, and hence may reduce the code distance, this distance can still be kept arbitrarily large by increasing the separation of the code's twists.